Manager, Open Source, Twitter

 Nominee for committer representative

-The 10th year anniversary of the Eclipse Foundation has filled me with joy and reflection.
-I've been grateful to be a part of the Eclipse community for a good portion of that time and honored to serve the committers on the Board for many years.
-We truly have a unique open source community at Eclipse that is comprised of a variety of parties, from individuals to academics to companies (spanning many industries if you take a look at the Eclipse Working Groups).
+My overall vision for Eclipse is simple, keep building the community so the Eclipse ecosystem can prosper.
+We have a unique open source community at Eclipse that is comprised of a variety of parties, from individuals to academics to companies.
 We need to keep all parties in mind, whether an individual or corporation, and make it easier for everyone to be successful at Eclipse.

 To ensure Eclipse continues to grow and thrive I will particularly focus on: